 Base features a clear plastic extrusion ring that creates a smooth bottom surface.

 Polished Nickel or metallic bronze base.
-Clear or bronze glass top.
+Clear or bronze glass and marble top.

 Dining table dimensions are 135cm Diam x 70cm H.